yvelikova/axway-open-docs/content/en/docs/apim_policydev/apigw_polref/integrity_additional.md

 * **Algorithm**: Select the algorithm used to sign.

-    The JWT Sign filter supports only a fixed JWT-Header, including the selected algorythm.
+    The JWT Sign filter supports only a fixed JWT-Header, including the selected algorithm.
 To add more information to the header, for example, a Key-ID parameter, see [Create a signed JWT with custom fields](https://github.com/Axway-API-Management-Plus/scripting-examples/tree/master/sign-custom-jwt).

 ## JWT Verify filter